You can ask questions about our service, shipping issues, custom Chinese calligraphy, or anything else you might want to know.

 Scrolls are made in a similar way with the addition of the top frame and rigging as well as the wooden scroll roller at the bottom.

-The exceptions are paintings from our collections of Philosophy Art, Modern Art, Charcoal Art, and Gouache Folk Art which are done on thick paper, and are sold without being mounted with a silk border.
+The exceptions are paintings from our collections of Philosophy Art, Charcoal Art, and Gouache Folk Art which are done on thick paper, and are sold without being mounted with a silk border.

 I usually don't buy art that has already been mounted because I have no control over the quality of the mounting.
 Quality of Chinese-style mounting can vary a lot.
 I have finally found a mounter whose work is consistently good, and who understands my demands for quality.
 I exclusively use this mounter who is located in Beijing because I want to give you the absolute best quality and presentation of your artwork.

-By the way, there is a pile of paintings near my desk in Beijing that were simply not good enough to be listed in our store.
 Sandy or I personally sort the paintings and exclude ones with unacceptable flaws in either the painting or the mounting.
 We are probably more picky than you in this area, but this virtually guarantees that you are going to get a high quality piece of art.
+Artwork that does not pass inspection either ends up being sold to hotel gift shops in Beijing, or listed for sale in our Bargain Bin.

 How much is shipping?